-Particulars Instrument(s) Type of Instrument NCD Size of the issue 350.00 Coupon The Coupon shall be floating rate linked to an External Benchmark of 3M MIBOR + spread, payable annually.
+Particulars Instrument(s) Type of Instrument NCD (ISIN: INE225C07026) Size of the issue 350.00 Coupon The Coupon shall be floating rate linked to an External Benchmark of 3M MIBOR + spread, payable annually.
 The initial coupon on the Deemed Date of Allotment is 7.45% p.a.
-Coupon Step up Spread step up by 25 bps for each notch downgrade in Ratings Coupon Payment dates Annually from the date of allotment & 16th March 2025 Tenor, Repayment terms & Maturity 2.5 year from the Deemed Date of Allotment (in any case final redemption date to be no later than 16th March 2025) Bullet Repayment Other Terms (Call and put) 1st March 2024 Purpose Refinancing of Existing External Unlisted NCDs Mode of Issue Private Amount of listed NCDs o/s as on Sep 20, 2022 Not placed YTM (at last traded price if applicable) Financial and non-financial covenants Customary covenants for financing of this nature including but not limited to: • JKLC consolidated Total Debt / EBDITA not to exceed 3.0x at any time, • JKLC consolidated Total Debt / Tangible Net Worth Ratio shall not exceed 1.0x at any time, • JKLC consolidated Debt Service Coverage Ratio shall amount to at least 1.25x at any time, • Issuer's minimum FACR of 1.25x; • No change in ownership and management control of the Parent & Issuer Mandatory Prepayment - The Issuer shall prepay the Debentures upon occurrence of the following events (subject to the agreed carve outs): • Illegality; • Change of control, nature of business, corporate actions like merger, demerger, amalgamation, or any other corporate actions of similar nature without prior written consent of the Debenture Trustee; • Downgrade in external long term credit rating of Issuer/Parent beyond 2 notches; • Material asset or share disposal; • equity issuance at Issuer level, except in case of rights issue/equity infusion for the proposed capex plan;Others, to be finalized during Transaction Documentation.
+Coupon Step up Spread step up by 25 bps for each notch downgrade in Ratings Coupon Payment dates Annually from the date of allotment & 16th March 2025 Tenor, Repayment terms & Maturity 2.5 year from the Deemed Date of Allotment (in any case final redemption date to be no later than 16th March 2025) Bullet Repayment Other Terms (Call and put) 1st March 2024 Purpose Refinancing of Existing External Unlisted NCDs Mode of Issue Private Amount of listed NCDs o/s as on November 30, 2022 350.00 YTM (at last traded price if applicable) - Financial and non-financial covenants Customary covenants for financing of this nature including but not limited to: JKLC consolidated Total debt/EBDITA not to exceed 3.0x at any time, JKLC consolidated total debt/tangible net worth ratio shall not exceed 1.0x at any time, JKLC consolidated debt service coverage ratio shall amount to at least 1.25x at any time, Issuer's minimum FACR of 1.25x; No change in ownership and management control of the Parent &amp; Issuer Mandatory Prepayment - The Issuer shall prepay the debentures upon occurrence of the following events (subject to the agreed carve outs): Illegality; Change of control, nature of business, corporate actions like merger, demerger, amalgamation, or any other corporate actions of similar nature without prior written consent of the Debenture Trustee; Downgrade in external long term credit rating of Issuer/Parent beyond 2 notches; Material asset or share disposal; equity issuance at Issuer level, except in case of rights issue/equity infusion for the proposed capex plan; Others, to be finalised during transaction documentation.

-Annexure-4: Complexity level of the various instruments rated for this company
+Annexure-4: Complexity level of various instruments rated for this company

 Sr. No. Name of Instrument Complexity Level

+1 Debentures-Non-convertible debentures Simple

-1. Fund-based - LT-Cash credit Simple
+2 Fund-based - LT-Cash credit Simple

-2. Fund-based - LT-Term loan Simple
+3 Fund-based - LT-Term loan Simple

-3. Fund-based - LT-Working capital term loan Simple
+4 Fund-based - LT-Working capital term loan Simple

-4. LT/ST Instrument-NCD/CP Simple
+5 LT/ST instrument-NCD/CP Simple

-5. Non-fund-based - LT/ ST-BG/LC Simple
+6 Non-fund-based - LT/ ST-BG/LC Simple